 A few years ago, New Avenue hired this local general contractor that just went bankrupt and worked with them to build one of our projects.
 He had great reviews, they had completed projects for high end modern architects that are part of our team, and they have been in business for years.
 They passed our filters and likely would have passed your filters too!

 When working with us, the contractor finished the project without a hiccup.
 As part of our standard process we received a detailed bid and we paid them as the work was completed on site.
 The project turned out well and even ended up in numerous magazines!

-This contractor started building his own business independent of New Avenue and sold over 10 more projects outside of New Avenue.
+Then this contractor started building his own business independent of New Avenue and sold 10 more projects outside of New Avenue.

 They took deposits on these projects and then mismanaged the business side.
 When the contractor went bankrupt he left his clients with nothing.
 Now those clients, including the young couple that is out over $120,000, is hoping to recover some money from materials that are sitting in a garage and slated for a bankruptcy auction.
 They’ll get pennies on the dollar if anything.

 If those clients had used New Avenue they would paid for work after it is completed and visible on site.
 They would have been protected.
 They would not have lost their money.